-- 7.3.4.1 Definition: The HSREC is unable to approve the research because it cannot make the determinations required for approval (i.e., the applicable criteria for HSREC approval have not been met.)
-The HSREC defers the item for further review at a future date after amendments and/or additional information have been provided by the investigator. - 7.3.4.2 Requirements: Amendments, clarification, revised documents and/or additional information are required from the investigator in order to determine that the applicable criteria for HSREC approval are met. - 7.3.4.3 Outcomes - 7.3.4.3.1 Initiation of research.
+- 7.3.4.1 Definition: The HSREC is unable to approve the research because it cannot make the determinations required for approval (e.g., minimum documents, such as data sheets, interview schedules, informed consent documents, participant information documents, data management plans in the case of personal information, investigator declarations or other applicable criteria for HSREC approval have not been met.)
+The HSREC defers the item for further review at a future date after amendments and/or additional information have been provided by the investigator. - 7.3.4.2 Requirements: Amendments, clarification, revised documents and/or additional information are required from the investigator to determine that the applicable criteria for HSREC approval are met. - 7.3.4.3 Outcomes - 7.3.4.3.1 Initiation of research.
 The research activities under review cannot begin. - 7.3.4.3.2 If the item was reviewed by a full convened HSREC meeting, the investigator's response must be reviewed by the full convened HSREC; it is not eligible for expedited review. - 7.3.4.4 Procedures: The HSREC specifies what changes, information, or new/revised materials are needed, in a written review letter to the investigator.
 These should be directly relevant to the HSREC criteria for approval and required determinations. - 7.3.4.4.1 When an amendment or status report is being reviewed, the information and requirements may include the HSREC's need for verification from sources other than the investigator that no material changes have been made to the project since the last HSREC review.
-The criteria and procedures for this are described in the Continuing Review.

-7.3.4.4.2 If the deferral action was taken by the full convened HSREC, the investigator's response to the deferral review letter must come back to the full convened HSREC for review.
+The criteria and procedures for this are described in the Continuing Review. - 7.3.4.4.2 If the deferral action was taken by the full convened HSREC, the investigator's response to the deferral review letter must come back to the full convened HSREC for review.
 If the deferral was part of an expedited review, the deferral response may be reviewed by the expedited process.